 They say that beauty is in the eye of the beholder.
 So, too, is gravitas.

 On Wednesday evening this week, Talent Futures hosted an event for women entitled, Gravitas: So What Is It and How Do I Get It?
-Our guest speakers were Stephen G. Andress, a Senior Vice President at Northern Trust, and Kulbir Shergill, an award-winning Diversity and Inclusion consultant at Benton and Shergill.
+Our guest speakers were Stephen G. Andress, a Senior Vice President at Northern Trust, and Kulbir Shergill, an award-winning Diversity and Inclusion consultant.
 The event was well attended and in addition to the speakers, we had small group discussions and ended with a large-circle discussion on what we had concluded and learned from the evening, with everyone contributing.
 It was really gratifying to host an event on such a serious and elusive topic, and yet to have it come off as “inclusive, engaging, and friendly” as one participant phrased it.
 Thanks to all of you who attended and who shared the invite to others.

 I opened the evening with a few introductory remarks, and then we heard from Kulbir and Stephen.
 This blog shares a summary of the evening.